Trumps Top Team: Firebrands And Stalwarts - UrduPoint

 - Homeland Security Secretary: Kristi Noem -

-A longtime Trump loyalist and South Dakota governor, Noem would play a key role in any Trump effort to restrict immigration and deport undocumented migrants.
+South Dakota Governor Noem, a longtime Trump loyalist, would play a key role in any Trump effort to restrict immigration and deport undocumented migrants.

-Noem became famous for admitting that she shot an "untrainable" pet dog, saying this showed her ability to make tough choices.
+Noem became famous for admitting that she shot an "untrainable" pet dog, saying it showed her ability to make tough choices.

 Veteran immigration official Tom Homan is set to be the country's "border czar."